How Metformin Improves Insulin Sensitivity

 Accessibility and Cost in Canada

-Indigenous communities may also benefit from culturally tailored diabetes management programs that incorporate traditional practices and foods while promoting the use of medications like metformin.
-Organizations such as Diabetes Canada and various provincial health programs offer resources specifically designed to address the needs of Indigenous populations, emphasizing community-based approaches to diabetes care.
+Indigenous communities also benefit from culturally tailored diabetes programs that include traditional foods and practices alongside medications like metformin.
+Diabetes Canada and several provincial health programs offer resources designed specifically for Indigenous populations.

 Monitoring and Regular Check-ups

-In addition to glucose monitoring, annual check-ups remain critical for evaluating the long-term effectiveness of metformin and adjusting treatment as necessary.
-Routine blood tests to monitor kidney function, cholesterol levels, and blood pressure are essential to safeguarding cardiovascular health.
+On top of glucose monitoring, annual check-ups matter for assessing long-term metformin effectiveness and adjusting treatment.
+Routine blood tests for kidney function, cholesterol, and blood pressure are part of cardiovascular protection.

 FAQ